-Dumped rubble threatens memorial service
+Threatened memorial event 'to go ahead'

 "This is where they sailed from and this is where they came back to when they did come back, and many didn't.

-"Twenty-five tonnes of rubble has actually been dropped on that path within the last [few] days.
-If that is not removed then that means the service will not go ahead."
+"Twenty-five tonnes of rubble has actually been dropped on that path within the last [few] days."

-Mr Coles said there was a public path alongside the river, which was a longer route to the site, but "for people who are infirm in their 80s, some in their 90s, that's a no-go, they just cannot do it".
+Mr Coles had said the blocked path meant the elderly and infirm would not be able to access the site and the memorial service would have to be called off.

+"I've made a few phone calls since then and this will not be cancelled," he said.

 'Special feeling'